Social Security Tax Limit Jumps 5.2% for 2024

 - Your employer also pays 6.2% on any taxable wages.

 - Self-employed individuals pay the full 12.4%.
-However, it’s worth noting if you're self-employed, you can deduct a the employer-equivalent portion of that amount.
+However, it’s worth noting if you're self-employed, you can deduct the employer-equivalent portion of that amount.

-Over the past five years or so, the Social Security tax limit has increased by an average of about $3,960 a year.
-However, for 2024, the tax limit goes from $160,200 to $168,600, an increase of $8,400 from the previous year.
+However, for 2024, the tax limit went from $160,200 to $168,600, an increase of $8,400 from the previous year.
 That is significantly less than the $13,200 increase from 2022 to 2023, the largest recorded increase.

-As a result, the maximum Social Security tax jumps from $9,932 to $10,453.
-So, people making over $168,600 in 2024 will be paying about $521 more in Social Security taxes this year than they would have paid if the tax limit remained at $160,200.
+So, people making over $168,600 in 2024 will pay about $521 more in Social Security taxes this year than they would have paid if the tax limit remained at $160,200.

-2024 COLA increase for Social Security
+COLA increase for Social Security

 Along with the wage tax base rate, the SSA announced the 2024 Social Security COLA increase.
 As Kiplinger reported, more than 66 million retirees receiving Social Security checks will see their monthly government payments rise 3.2% this year.

-Social Security wage limit: Who is exempt from Social Security tax?
+Who is exempt from Social Security tax?

 Some people don’t have to pay Social Security taxes.
 (Exemptions from Social Security taxes may be available if certain requirements are met.)
 Some examples are listed below, although other exemptions may be available.